tensorflow/mesh/README.md

 ## Einsum

-Mesh-TensorFlow uses Einstein-summation notation, `mtf.einsum(inputs, output_shape)`, using the (named) `Dimensions` as the symbols.
+Mesh TensorFlow uses Einstein-summation notation, `mtf.einsum(inputs, output_shape)`, using the (named) `Dimensions` as the symbols.
 Matrix- multiplication, broadcast, sum-reduction, and transposition can all be expressed as special cases of `mtf.einsum`, though the familiar interfaces are also